Uncovering the Triplet Ground State of Triangular Graphene Nanoflakes Engineered with Atomic Precision on a Metal Surface

-The STM image of Fig.~4\textbf{a} also reproduces bright features around the dimer backbone (indicated with dashed ellipses) corresponding to the localization of the Kondo effect: $dI/dV$ spectra measured on either of the two show pronounced peaks centered at zero bias (Fig.~4\textbf{c}), which broaden with temperature (Fig.~4\textbf{d}) and magnetic field (Fig.~4\textbf{e}).
-However, these Kondo resonances broaden faster with $T$ than for the $S=1$ case of ETRI, and show no split at $B=2.7$ T, signaling a different magnetic ground state.
-MFH simulations of ETRI dimers like in Fig.~4\textbf{b} confirm their bi-radical state, but triplet and singlet solutions are now closer in energy (see SM), and the two spins can be treated as two non-interacting $S=1/2$ spins on a surface.
-This explains the lack of $B$-induced split and the faster destruction of the Kondo effect with $T$ \cite{Parks2010}.
-The spin polarization maps obtained from MFH simulations reproduce well the bright current regions on the dimers (Fig.~4\textbf{f}), further corroborating that this signal can be associated to spin distribution maps.
+Our MFH simulations of ETRI dimers like in Fig.~4\textbf{b} confirm their bi-radical state, but triplet and singlet solutions lay now closer in energy (see SM).
+On a surface, magnetic ground state probably behaves as two non-interacting $S=1/2$ spins.
+This explains the lack of $B$-induced split and the faster broadening with $T$, expected for s=1/2 Kondo systems \cite{Parks2010}.
+The spin polarization maps obtained from MFH simulations reproduce well the bright current regions on the dimers (Fig.~4\textbf{f}), further corroborating that this signal can be associated to the spin distribution.
 The origin of such small magnetic exchange between the two radical states is related to the presence of a pentagon between them, and to the larger separation between the two spin centers.
-In fact, MFH simulations in the absence of this extra C-C bond finds a robust $S=2$ ground state.
-This opens interesting avenues for on-surface synthesis strategies to fabricate higher spin carbon nanomagnets.
+In fact, in the absence of this extra C-C bond MFH simulations find a robust $S=2$ ground state.
+Thus, pentagonal rings embedded in certain sites of an open-shell GNF can affect critically its magnetic state by quenching a radical state and modifying the total spin (here by $\Delta$S=1) \cite{Mishra2020a}, just as extra hydrogen atoms do \cite{Li2019}, but their placement on a specific site can designed precisely during the OSS process.